ironsheep/P2-vscode-extensions/spin2/README.md

 We are working on fixes to the following issues we've seen during our testing.
 However, they are not major enough to prevent this release.

 - Some line comments are not properly colored
-- Multiple return values are not properly colored
+- Occasionally [byte|word|long] storage types are not properly colored

 ## Reporting Issues